boots-edu/textbook/source/text/9-webz-intro/webbasics.md

 Now our content is centered in the div, and there is a 5 pixel margin around all of the input elements in the div.

 How about the buttons.
 They were both defined with the class `btn` and because we want them to look the same, we can use the class name to style both of them.
-For classes we specify the style rule by preceiding the class name with a ".", so `btn` is references as `.btn`
+For classes we specify the style rule by preceding the class name with a ".", so `btn` is references as `.btn`

 {: .no-run }